swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ##### Identifying whether a span is a subrange of another:

-When working with multiple `Span` instances, it is often desirable to know whether one is a subrange of another.
+When working with multiple `RawSpan` instances, it is often desirable to know whether one is a subrange of another.
 We include a function to determine whether this is the case, as well as a function to obtain the valid offsets of the subrange within the larger span.
 The documentation is omitted here, as it is substantially the same as for the equivalent functions on `Span`:

 ```swift
 extension RawSpan {